Is Puerto Vallarta Safe to Travel Right Now?

 - Trust your instincts.
 If the area you’re in feels deserted or you get an uncomfortable feeling hanging out with someone, hightail it out of there.

 - Be careful when going around at night, especially if you’re traveling alone.
-Always take a uber from point A to point B when it’s dark.
+Always take an Uber from point A to point B when it’s dark.
 Stick to touristy areas and avoid secluded streets.

 - Stay clear of drugs.
 That includes both using them and/or buying them.
 Puerto Vallarta is extremely safe.
 But when violent crimes do happen, they’re usually drug-related.